Kiainigenk/website-may-/exampleSite/content/english/about.md

 ---
+title : "For You"
-title : "KNOW MORE <br> ABOUT ME" image : "images/backgrounds/portrait.jpg"
+image : "images/backgrounds/may02.png"
 # button
 button:
   enable : true
-  label : "DOWNLOAD MY CV"
-  link : "#"
+  label : "IT WILL ALWAYS BE YOU" link : "#"

 ########################### Experience ##############################